-In his youth Van Gaal combined his studies in Physical Education with his great passion: football.
-As a player he played in various teams in the First and Second divisions of the Dutch league such as De Meer, Ajax, Antwerp, Sparta Rotterdam and AZ.
-After playing with Ajax, Louis van Gaal played in second division teams until season 86-87 when he decided to hang up his boots when he was playing for AZ and became part of the coaching staff of this club.
-It was here that van Gaal took his first steps as a football manager.
-In 1988 after a year as manager of AZ, he was given the opportunity to join the coaching staff of Ajax and joined then as overall manager of the youth teams and then later as assistant manager.
-In season 1991-92 van Gaal became manager of Ajax and put together one of the greatest squads in the history of the team.
+When Van Gaal retired as a player at AZ 69 he took his first steps as a coach at the same club.
+In 1988 after a year at AZ, he was given the opportunity to join the coaching staff at Ajax and joined then as overall coordinator of the youth teams and then later as assistant coach.
+In the season 1991-92 Van Gaal became manager of Ajax and put together one of the greatest squads in the history of the team.
 This was a group which would go on to win many trophies at home and abroad.

-In season 94-95 Ajax again won the League Championship and the Supercup and as the icing on the cake for one of the best seasons in the history of the club, they won the European Cup against Milan.
-The last great victories of Ajax in the van Gaal era came in season 95-96 when the team won the Dutch League and Super Cup and the Intercontinental Cup and the European Super Cup.
+In season 94-95 Ajax again won the League Championship and the Super Cup and as the icing on the cake for one of the best seasons in the history of the club, they won the European Cup against AC Milan.
+The last great victories of Ajax in the Van Gaal era came in season 95-96 when the team won the Dutch League and Super Cup and the Intercontinental Cup and the European Super Cup.

-After a painful final year when Ajax finished fourth in the league, van Gaal who was being proclaimed as the successor to Cruyff, arrived at Futbol Club Barcelona as the replacement of Bobby Robson.
+After a painful final year when Ajax finished fourth in the league, Van Gaal who was being proclaimed as the successor to Cruyff, arrived at FC Barcelona as a replacement for the departing Bobby Robson.
 His first days in charge of Barça were not easy and he had to fight so that the players understood his own personal football vision.

 After the president Josep Lluís Núñez had called elections for the presidency of the club in May 2000 and decided not to put himself forward as a candidate, Louis van Gaal also announced his resignation as manager and relinquished the year of his contract that he still had to run.